-Therapeutic massage seeks to obtain a therapeutic benefit, basic therapeutic massage techniques are derived from a variety of massage styles to not only relax your whole body but at the same time, work through some of the muscle issues or “tight spots” you may be experiencing.
+Massage Therapy seeks to obtain a therapeutic benefit.
+Massage therapists use techniques or skills that are derived from a variety of massage styles to not only relax your whole body but at the same time, work through some of the muscle issues or “tight spots” you may be experiencing.

-Therapeutic Massage is the best remedy to bring you down out of your active brain and give you that all important ‘time out’.
+A Relaxing Massage is the best remedy to bring you down out of your active brain and give you that all-important ‘time out’.

-All ages will benefit from therapeutic massage, it is also suitable for people with disabilities, and people in treatment for medical conditions, some people such as athletes, laborers or stressed out office workers, receive regular therapeutic massage to keep themselves in good physical condition.
+All ages will benefit from therapeutic massage, it is also suitable for people with disabilities, and people in treatment for medical conditions, some people such as athletes, labourers or stressed-out office workers, receive regular therapeutic massage to keep themselves in good physical condition.
 You can use therapeutic massage as a standalone treatment or part of a larger care plan.

-Massage therapy induces a relaxation response, which lowers your heart rate, breathing rate, and blood pressure; plus boosts your immune system; and generally decreases the physical effects of stress.
+Relaxation Massage therapy induces a specific response to the nervous system, which lowers your heart rate, breathing rate, and blood pressure; plus boosts your immune system; and generally decreases the physical effects of stress.
 These effects suggest that massage may be helpful for a wide range of conditions.

-Kerry integrates many different techniques including Chapmans Reflex's, MET, Reiki, Yoga Stretches, and more, which will be a little different to your average massage to ensure your getting the results you want.
+We can integrate many different techniques into your massage session if you choose, which can be a little different to your average massage and ensure your getting the results you want.

 Aids the relaxation of muscle tissue

 decreased joint and nerve compression

 Increased function of the body as a whole